 Questions will be submitted via the text Q & A function in the portal and live discussion led by the session chair.

-Please see below quick reference guide re accessing and presenting in the Presenter platform.
+Please see below quick reference guide re accessing and participating in live Q&A for The Ian McDougall Symposium.
 Please download and save this prior to your presentation session.

 Please ensure the following for live presentations and participating in the live Q&A: